COMs: Complexes of Oriented Matroids: COMs as complexes of oriented matroids

 The following properties and examples of zonotopes are well-known: \begin{itemize} \item any face of a zonotope is a zonotope; \item a polytope $P$ is a zonotope if and only if every 2-dimensional face of $P$ is a zonotope and if and only if every 2-dimensional face of $P$ is centrally symmetric; \item two zonotopes are combinatorially equivalent if and only if their 1-skeletons yield isomorphic graphs; \item the $d$-cube is the zonotope corresponding to the arrangement of coordinate hyperplanes (called also {\it Boolean arrangements} \cite{DaJaSc}) in ${\mathbb R}^d$; \item the permutohedron is the zonotope corresponding to the braid arrangement in ${\mathbb R}^d$. \end{itemize}

 A regular cell complex $\Delta$ is a (combinatorial) {\it zonotopal complex} if each cell of $\Delta$ is combinatorially equivalent to a zonotope \cite{DaJaSc}.
 Analogously, $\Delta$ is a {\it cube complex} if each of its cells is a combinatorial cube.
-A {\it geometric zonotopal} or {\it cube} {\it complex} is a zonotopal (respectively, cube) complex $\Delta$ in which each face is isometric to a zonotope (respectively, a cube).
+A {\it geometric zonotopal} or {\it cube} {\it complex} is a zonotopal (respectively, cube) complex $\Delta$ with a metric such that each face is isometric to a zonotope (respectively, a cube) of the Euclidean space.
 Moreover, faces are glued together by isometry along their maximal common subfaces.
 The cell complex $\Delta(\covectors)$ associated to a lopsided set $(E,\covectors)$ is a geometric cube complex: $\Delta(\covectors)$ is the union of all subcubes of the cube $[-1,+1]^E$ whose barycenters are sign vectors from $\covectors$ \cite{bachdrko-12}.

 A COM $(E,\covectors)$ is called {\it locally realizable} (or {\it zonotopal}) if $\covectors(X)$ is a realizable oriented matroid for any $X\in \covectors$.
 Then $\Delta(\covectors)$ is a zonotopal complex because each cell $\Delta(\covectors(X)), X\in \covectors$, is combinatorially equivalent to a zonotope.
 A zonotopal COM $(E,\covectors)$ is called {\it zonotopally realizable } if $\Delta(\covectors)$ is a geometric zonotopal complex.
 Clearly, zonotopally realizable COMs are locally realizable.
 The converse is the content of the following question: